 Outcome-Level Analytics

 These analytics are about general results.
-How are sales, profits, and customer loyalty changing over time?
-This helps you identify trends, for example.
+How are sales, profits, and customer behavior changing over time?
+This helps you identify emerging cosumer trends, for example.

 What are the benefits of predictive analytics?